sara-service/workshop/Install_and_Configure_DSpace6_for_SARA.md

 ```bash
 cd /home/ubuntu/DSpace-Setup && ./dspace-init.sh
 ```
-**TODO: automate this!**

 After that, we need to configure permissions.
 You will need to login as admin using the DSpace UI:
 * create a group called `SARA User` and add `project-sara@uni-konstanz.de`<sup>1</sup>
 * create a group called `DSpace User` and add some users.
-Exclude `demo-user-noaccess@sara-service.org`.
-* create a group called `Reviewer` and add just a few selected power users
 * for each collection:
   * allow submissions for `DSpace User`
   * if `Research Data`: allow submissions for `SARA User`
   * Add a role -> `Accept/Reject/Edit Metadata Step` -> add `Reviewer`

 <sup>1</sup>this is the dedicated SARA Service user and needs to have permissions to submit to any collection a SARA user has access to!
+You can even use a non-existing email address since you won't need access.

 ### Validate Swordv2/Rest functionality (HTTP)